Hacked? Part 1: Website Hacking , The Why, How and What

-This is a really big question, and something that this little blog post will not be able to cover comprehensively.
+This is a huge question and something that this little blog post will not cover comprehensively.
 But, I want to talk about three vectors of attack that we see in 99% of cases on the helpdesk here.

-We see this all the time, a password that is too simple or has been compromised elsewhere then added to a dictionary that attackers will attempt to use.
+We see this all the time, a password that is too simple or has been compromised elsewhere then added to a dictionary that attackers would attempt to use.

 Remember to have different passwords for cPanel, FTP accounts, email accounts, admin accounts and other services.
-Once one is compromised, you don’t want all other services to be accessible to the hacker too.
+Once one is compromised, you don’t want all other services to be accessible to the hacker.

-There were 3 plugins that accounted for 18% of infections due to being out of date: Revslider, TimThumb and GravityForms.
+- 3 plugins accounted for 18% of infections due to being outdated: Revslider, TimThumb and GravityForms.

 What is the takeaway here?
 Well, over 50% of the hacked websites using WordPress…were just plain out of date.
-It is often not a complex task to hack something out of date, you simply find the WordPress version being run, look at the publicly available vulnerabilities for that version and exploit them.
+It is often not a complex task to hack something out of date.
+You find the WordPress version being run, look at the publicly available vulnerabilities for that version and exploit them.

-The same goes with plugins, each iteration of a patch, they will notify everyone of what was patched and fixed.
+The same goes for plugins.
+Each iteration of a patch will notify everyone of what was patched and fixed.
 So the hard work is often done for the hacker to see exactly how they exploit your system.

 We maintain an extremely secure environment and have mechanisms in place to ensure it stays that way.
 It is no longer possible for compromised accounts to infect other accounts on a shared hosting server.

-So we recommend that you only use addon domains were absolutely necessary, and if you need lots and lots of individual websites hosted, take a look at Reseller packages.
-Generating individual cPanel accounts ensures that if one site is hacked, the rest aren’t at risk of being contaminated.
+So we recommend that you only use addon domains were necessary, and if you need lots and lots of individual websites hosted, take a look at Reseller packages.
+Generating individual cPanel accounts ensures that the rest aren’t at risk of being contaminated if one site is hacked.

 What does a Hacked Website look like?

-It is important to recognise the symptoms of what a compromised site looks like, the earlier the detection the better.
-If we can catch a compromise early you can often prevent a lot of negative events from coming to pass.
-Things like Google blacklisting and customer loss of trust can be completely taken out of the picture if we act quickly.
+It is important to recognise the symptoms of what a compromised site looks like.
+The earlier the detection, the better.
+If we can catch a compromise early, you can often prevent many negative events from coming to pass.
+If we act quickly, you can completely take things like Google blacklisting and customer loss of trust out of the picture.

 Here are some common things to look for: